siddharthpritam/siddharthpritam.github.io/README.md

 - Triangulations of Submanifolds.

 ## Education
 - PhD : 2016 - 2020.
 Supervisor - [Jean-Daniel Boissonnat](https://www-sop.inria.fr/members/Jean-Daniel.Boissonnat/).
-Links to my thesis [Collapses and Persistent Homology](https://hal.inria.fr/tel-02962587v2/document#:~:text=The%20basic%20idea%20is%20to,PH%20as%20the%20initial%20one.) and the [defense](https://www.youtube.com/watch?v=AqsYrT-qUC0).
+Here is the link to my thesis [Collapses and Persistent Homology](https://hal.inria.fr/tel-02962587v2/document#:~:text=The%20basic%20idea%20is%20to,PH%20as%20the%20initial%20one.).

 - Undergradute (BS+MS): 2006 - 2011.
 [IIT Kharagpur](http://www.iitkgp.ac.in/) Mathematics and Computing.